xmtp/xmtp-dot-org/vision/roadmap.md

 ### Push notifications - example server

-Apps will be able to subscribe users to receive push notifications to their devices upon receiving new messages.
+Apps will be able to leverage our example server to subscribe users for push notifications to their devices upon receiving new messages.

 - [Read more](https://github.com/xmtp/example-notification-server-go)